 We took our time packing the next morning and decided to take the long way home, taking a few photos before we left the property.
 This is a solarium near our room with lots of seating.
 I bet it’s fun to hang out there during the warmer months.

-(I wore the same jeans, shoes, and belt, with a black camisole, J Crew khaki blazer and gold necklaces).
+(I wore the same jeans, shoes, and belt, with a black camisole, J Crew khaki blazer

 I’d love to go back to Hotel Healdsburg in early fall to spend the day by the pool.